 I like this mattress for couples because the motion transfer is simply non-existent.
 If your partner is kicking and tossing on the other side of the bed, you may not even notice.
 Learn more about Loom and Leaf in our full Loom and Leaf review.

 The downside with Sleep Number is that it tends to be polarizing, with reviews showing that some people love it and some people hate it.
 The price is also on the high end as well.
+There are some more affordable models, but overall the brand can be pricey for a lot of people.

 If Sleep Number is interesting for you and your partner, I recommend going to a local spot and testing it out – this is not one you want to buy online to see if you like it.